Asd-g/MTCombMask/README.md

 ## Parameters:

 - clip\
     A clip to process.
-It must have constant format and it must be Y/YUV(A) 8..16-bit.
+It must be in YUV planar format.

 - thY1\
     Pixels below thY1 are set to 0.\